citp/privacy-policy-historical/j/ja/jap/japanican.com.md

 Address: 2-3-11 Highashi-Shinagawa, Shinagawa-ku, Tokyo
 Hours: 9:30-18:00 (Weekdays)
 Phone: 03-5796-5400 (Not open Saturdays, Sundays, holidays, or 12/30-1/3)
-※The paperwork necessary for disclose and deletion of information can also be obtained from the branches of companies listed in “5.
+* The paperwork necessary for disclose and deletion of information can also be obtained from the branches of companies listed in “5.
 Collection and Use of Customer Personal Information”, but requests must be mailed to the department listed above.

 (2) Requests for Corrections, Stop of Usage, and Stop Sharing with Third Parties
 Please contact the branch at which you purchased your trip.